antoineMontier/PHP_learning/README.md

 # the forms

-The HTML code needs to get this part in his code :
 ```HTML
 <form action="prog.php" method="post|get" enctype="type" target="name"> title </form>
 ```
 - action is the program URL
 - method is how we're sending values to the program
-- enctype & target are no more used
+- enctype & target are no more used except for photos

 ### input